levmichael/saphon/doc/developer.md

 make the needed changes and commit and push to github.
 Then reset the commit referenced by the release to the latest commit so that the release includes your new changes.
-One way to do that is to delete the existing release on github, then redo the preceding steps to re-create the new release, including updating the file contents and version number if it makes sense.
-One way to delete the release is to visit the [releases page](https://github.com/levmichael/saphon/releases), click on the release name, then click on the 'Delete' button.***
+One way to do that is to delete the existing release and tag on github, then redo the preceding steps to re-create the new release, including updating the file contents and version number if it makes sense.
+One way to delete the release is to visit the [releases page](https://github.com/levmichael/saphon/releases), click on the release name, then click on the 'Delete' button.
+Next visit the [tags page](https://github.com/levmichael/saphon/tags), click on the corresponding tag name, then click on the 'Delete' button to delete the tag.***
 1. If the prerelease website is satisfactory, edit the release on GitHub and remove the 'pre-release' qualifier.
 This will trigger the publish action for the [public website](https://linguistics.berkeley.edu/saphon).